judithpatudith/blog/content/poems/Portland/anomalocaris.md

 Even my phylum a beguiling mystery,\
 he labels me with his new name,\
 a thin mark on fragile paper,\
-a twitch in the oxygen-bloated air.\
+a twitch in the oxygen-bloated air,\
-Nothing like my true and ancient one.\
+nothing like my true and ancient one.\
 My old name was an electric pulse.\
 An odor diffusing through the water.\
 Turbulence in the boundary layer.\